 CLEAR LIQUIDS are allowed up to 4 hours prior to your procedure.

 Refer to page 5 for a list of clear liquids.

 Diabetic patients: Do not take your morning dose of insulin or antidiabetic pills today.

-Bring a list of ALL your medication with you to your procedure.
+Bring ALL medication with you to your procedure.

-If you take medication for your heart, stomach, blood pressure, seizure, depression, or nerves, take your normal dose with a sip of water at least 4 hours before your scheduled time.
+If you take medication for your heart, stomach, seizure, depression, blood pressure or nerves, take your normal dose with a sip of water at least 4 hours before your scheduled time.